SupurCalvinHiggins/thunkd/README.md

 # thunkd
-Simple command line tool to pull and push projects from Thunkable.
+Simple command line tool to pull and push projects to and from Thunkable.

 ## Installation